NecroReindeer/comp110-evaluation/README.md

 This week I mostly focused on practicing programming using C++ for Worksheet 4.
 As far as problem solving goes, I found interpreting and implementing the maths in part B of the worksheet difficult, despite having a mathematical background.
 I experienced similar difficulties with actually applying my mathematical knowledge during the Tinkering Audio assignment.
 I will improve my skill of applying maths to programming and game development by continuing to apply mathematical concepts to problems where appropriate.

 ##Week 18
+This week I mainly focused on preparing my game design pitch, as well as conducting market research and designing my controller for the Hardware Hacking assignment.
+I enjoyed designing the game for the pitch and thinking about the formal elements of games and how players would interact or percieve the game.
+I found it difficult to get my ideas down on paper, however.
+I managed to overcome this by structuring my design in terms of questions about the game.
+I had difficulty thinking of ideas for the Hardware Hacking assignment and performing market research.
+I didn't really know where to begin with the research, and what was expected.
+In the end, I ended up identifying areas that may be relevant to my design and chosen game, and doing market research around those.

 ##Week 19